canokeys/canokey-documentation/content/userguide/OpenPGP.md

 ## Touch Policy

 There are three key slots for OpenPGP, namely Signature key (SIG), Encryption key (DEC) and Authentication key (AUT).
-You may turn ON or OFF touch policies for SIG, DEC, AUT in the admin applet in the web console or via the `gpg` command.
+You may turn ON or OFF touch policies for SIG, DEC, AUT in the admin applet in the web console or via the `ckman`(a ykman fork) command.
 The value of touch cache time is in between 0 and 255 seconds (0 means no cache).

 ### Firmware Version <= 1.4